joowon-byun/demo-klaytn-chainlink/README.md

 Generalized setup steps for the configuration of Chainlink components - more details are provided for connecting the various pieces together.
 Please see [Chainlink](https://docs.chain.link/docs) documentation if more details on configuration and setup are needed.

 Before configuring the Chainlink components, there needs to be an oracle contract on the Klaytn Network that emits events.
 This is needed for the EI to trigger job runs on the Chainlink node.
 See the [contractInteraction](./contractInteraction) folder for code to interact with the Klaytn Network.

+### Starting Klaytn Node
+A Klaytn endpoint node is needed for this demo.
+You can run one with [this tutorial](https://docs.klaytn.com/node/endpoint-node).

 ### Deploying contracts
 For this project, you need to know LinkToken and Oracle contract address.
 You can deploy them by the following steps.